Reading Programs in Milwaukee

 Books for Kids

 Research shows the number of books available to your child may surpass all other variables in predicting their first grade reading achievement and long-term success in school.
 Next Door’s Books for Kids program offers children a chance to build their home libraries and enjoy story time with their families.
-Every year, Books for Kids distributes thousands of new or “gently used” books to both Next Door students and children across the community.
+Every year, Books for Kids distributes thousands of new or “gently used” free books to both Next Door students and children across the community.
+The books we collect are all donations from Books for Kids supporters.

 Next Door students receive an opportunity twice a month to select a free book to take home.
 The children do this following visits to our Books for Kids library for Read with Me sessions.
 During these special sessions, the children spend time reading one-on-one with community volunteers.